1. Blog

 Tulsa, OK (Nov)

 Anyone who has never used “fun” and “half marathon” in the same sentence has never run Route 66.
 From the confetti cannon that starts you off “feeling like you can conquer the world” to the “amazing community support” that makes you “feel like a rock star when you cross the finish line,” Route 66 is “one of Oklahoma’s biggest block parties.”
-And no block party is complete without an unofficial aid station or two, sponsored by the “superb people” of Tulsa.
 The hilly course showcases Downtown Tulsa’s Art Deco architecture along with the Gathering Place, a world-class riverfront park named the nation’s “Best New Attraction” of 2018 by USA Today.
-And first-timers receive a “My First Half Marathon” finisher medal to commemorate their achievement.
-Runners, get your kicks at Route 66!
+And first-timers receive an exclusive “My First Half Marathon” finisher medal to commemorate their achievement.
+It’s no secret why runners get their kicks at Route 66.

 Oregon